"A lone cello player practising in Westerpark inspired me while I was out running during lockdown, early 2021. I realised

 Nothing is needed to experience the work other than participation: gather others, step into the drum and take steps together.
 ‘Imagine’ by John Lennon is the default tune, but as it's re-programmable, people can make their own composition.

-We have two points of focus for 2022:
+We had two points of focus for 2022:

 b) reduce embodied carbon with recycled art materials and efficient sourcing and human power!